countnazgul/qlikview-file-system-access/README.md

     next

-The qvfsa_delete.txt include errorMode variable set so if there any errors during the deletion script execution the main script will continue.
+All predefined scripts include errorMode variable set so if there are any errors during the script execution the main script will continue.

-Example qvw file can be found in \static\qvw folder.
+There is an example qvw file (/static/qvw/QVFSA_Example.qvw) in which all the available scripts are ready and can be used in other qvw apps.

 #### Include hosted script
-The /qvscriptslist will return list with all available scripts.
-The script are stored in \static\qvscripts folder.
+The /qvscriptslist method will return list with all available scripts.
+The script are stored in /static/qvscripts folder.
 For example the url encoding table might be one of this scripts.
 Let's this script file is named qv_urlencode_mapping.txt.
 So to include this script in script editor in QV must type:

     $(Include=http://localhost:3001/qvscripts/qv_urlencode_mapping.txt);

 Using the above include clause will create the url encoding mapping table in QV so there is no need to paste the table in all files that is used.

 #### What's next
-  * add new methods for zip/unzip
+  * more detailed tests of the available methods
+  * ftp/sftp support?

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/countnazgul/qlikview-file-system-access/trend.png)](https://bitdeli.com/free "Bitdeli Badge")